bregman-arie/sre-checklist/README.md

   - [ ] Arguable
     - [ ] App Performance - Arguable because some organizations treat it as dev responsibility
 - [ ] **Documented/Written**
   - Make sure to write down the responsibilities of the team somewhere.
-That will be useful for many things like new members joining, recuriting, clarity for the organization and more
+That will be useful for many things like new members joining, recruiting, clarity for the organization and more.

+#### Skills

+- [ ] **Must**
+    - [ ] Coding
+      - It doesn't matter what language! it seems market right now leaning towards Go mostly, for SRE and Devops, but Python is also quite common and eventually whatever works best for the team is what matters
+    - [ ] Monitoring
+      - Reliability should be monitored, as such I'm not familiar of SRE who are clueless about monitoring
+    - [ ] CI/CD
+      - CI/CD today is integrated in every development process, whether it's of the application itself or the automation and infra managed by SRE and DevOps teams
+      - IaC, "high level" automation
+- [ ] **Optional** (depends on your environment, technology stack, etc.)
+    - [ ] Containers
+    - [ ] Kubernetes
+    - [ ] Cloud
+    - [ ] Virtualization

 #### Processes